vseryakov/backendjs/README.md

 The data API is a generic way to access any table in the database with common operations, as oppose to the any specific APIs above this API only deals with one table and one record without maintaining any other features like auto counters, cache...

-- `/data/metrics`
-  Performance statistics

 - `/data/stats`
-  Database pool statistics
+  Database pool statistics and other diagnostics

 - `/data/columns`
 - `/data/columns/TABLE`